opensearch-project/sql/README.md

 ## Setup

-Install as plugin: build plugin from source code by following the instruction in Build section and install it to your Elasticsearch.
+Install as plugin: build plugin from source code by following the instruction in Build section and install it to your OpenSearch.

-After doing this, you need to restart the Elasticsearch server.
+After doing this, you need to restart the OpenSearch server.
 Otherwise you may get errors like `Invalid index name [sql], must not start with '']; ","status":400}`.

 ## Build